-When I first finished the book in early 2015 and fangirled over Byron’s career trajectory, she reached the panel of my heroes.
-At this time I had only ingested the surface value of her multi-leveled confession.
-Two years on, after my third reread, I see it in a new light.
-Byron has openly relayed all the frustrations, insecurities and mistakes she had, admitting to naiveté, arrogance and vulnerability.
-Behind the inspirational woman today was a young trainee who occasionally had crying jags, requested to leave a placement or outright verbally sparred with her supervisor.
-I have no doubts that she must have been brilliant, having gotten on to the training in the first place, but it’s comforting to see the cool collected clinical psychologist persona, perpetuated by the world and shoved down our throats, officially dispelled.
+Byron has openly relayed the frustrations, insecurities and mistakes she had, admitting to naiveté, arrogance, vulnerability and grappling with empathy.
+Behind the inspirational woman with an admirable career trajectory was a young trainee who occasionally had crying jags, requested to leave a placement or outright verbally sparred with her supervisor.
+I have no doubt that she must have been brilliant, having gotten on to the training in the first place, but it’s comforting to see the cool collected clinical psychologist persona, perpetuated by the world, dispelled.
 Byron exposes her metamorphosis for the learning curve it was, reassuring to all who feel the occasional ‘imposter syndrome’.

-There is much to recommend The Skeleton Cupboard– it is a quick and easy read, neither patronising nor boring; a realistic depiction of clinical training that manages our expectations while giving us a glance of the professional future many of us desire and yet still proves to be intriguing for those who want a read just to pass the time.
+There is much to recommend The Skeleton Cupboard– a snappy and easy read, neither patronising nor boring; a realistic depiction of clinical training that manages expectations while giving a glance into the professional future many of us desire and yet still proves to be intriguing for those who want a read just to pass the time.
 It is not a memoir but truthful and will teach you about mental health difficulties- symptoms and therapies– and the clinical and academic hurdles of training.
-But beyond this it will teach you about how humans interact and how you may fit into that equation in a mental health practitioner role.
+Beyond this it also teaches you about human interaction and how you may fit into that equation in a mental health practitioner role.
 Overall, this book echoes the sentiment that no one is born a ready made clinical psychologist but anyone could have the potential to become one.